Industry Insights

 Anatomic Pathology Software Roundtable Recap: Balancing Pressures with the Promise of New Technology

-LigoLab’s CEO Promotes Lab Information System and Laboratory Billing Integration
+LigoLab’s CEO Promotes LIS System and Laboratory Billing Integrations

-As usual, CAP Today publisher Bob McGonnagle deserves loads of credit for bringing together an excellent panel of pathologists and representatives of laboratory information system companies that support their work.
+As usual, CAP Today publisher Bob McGonnagle deserves credit for bringing together an excellent panel of pathologists and representatives of laboratory information system companies that support their work.

 LigoLab CEO Suren Avunjian, a regular roundtable guest, participated in the discussion and offered his insights as McGonnagle moderated.